cheyocodes/aws-bootcamp-cruddur-2023/journal/week0.md

 ```

-Created cloudwatch alarm to get trigger when the account exceed $50.

 Finally, we create a cloudwatch metric using the `alarm-config.json` file found down below and associate the topic we previously created by referencing it's *Amazon Resource Name (ARN)*, e.g. `"arn:aws:sns:us-east-1:152720000000:AWS-Bootcamp-Billing-Alarm-Topic"`.

 ![Alarm Config](./assets/week-0/cloudwatch-alarm.png)